shubi06/LunchRush/README.md

 You have **1 week** from when you accept the challenge.
 Don't worry about polish — we value thoughtfulness, clarity, and how you approach collaboration.

+## Ask AI for Help
+Use whatever AI tool is in your toolbelt.
+If you don’t have any… I’ve got bad news for you 🙂
 ---

 Happy coding and buon appetito! 🍽️